AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2023-12-10 UPDATE : 1 new version uploaded V41_03RC.
+Old V41_02RC was removed.

+- Some bugs removed
+- add a window at the very beginning of the program.
+YYou can choose a 1440p or a 1080p window if you screen gets a higher resolution than FullHD.

 **** 2023-11-25 UPDATE : 1 new version uploaded V41_02RC.
 Old V41_01RC was removed.

 - A bad bug was removed in pictures capture function.
 It's a beta version